SimplyStaking/panic_polkadot/doc/DESIGN_AND_FEATURES.md

     - Is-disabled status
     - Is-syncing status
     - Number of blocks authored
-    - Time of last block authored
+    - Timestamp of the last block authored
     - The `is_authoring` value
-    - Time of last block check activity
+    - Timestamp of the last block check activity
     - The finalized block height
-    - Time of last finalized height change
+    - Timestamp of the last finalized height change
-    - Time of last finalized height check activity
+    - Timestamp of the last finalized height check activity
-    - The `no_change_in_height_warning_alert_sent` value
+    - The `no_change_in_height_warning_sent` value
 - **For each node monitor:**
-    - Last update time (to know that the monitor is still running)
+    - Timestamp of the last update (to know that the monitor is still running)
     - The current session index
     - The last height checked in archive monitoring
-- **For each blockchain monitor:**
+- **For each blockchain:**
-    - Last update time (to know that the monitor is still running)
     - Public propositions count
     - Council propositions count
     - Referendum count
     - Validator set size
+- **For each blockchain monitor:**
+    - Timestamp of the last update (to know that the monitor is still running)
+- **For each GitHub repository:**
+    - Number of releases
+- **Unique keys:**
+    - Key indicating that [Twilio](#twilio) is snoozed
+    - Key indicating that the [PAR](#periodic-alive-reminder) is muted

+Keys are grouped mostly by means of key prefixes (one per type of key), but also using [Redis hashes](https://redislabs.com/ebook/part-1-getting-started/chapter-1-getting-to-know-redis/1-2-what-redis-data-structures-look-like/1-2-4-hashes-in-redis/), and a purpose-designed namespace at a global level based on the unique alerter identifier.
+For example, for an instance of PANIC called "MyPanic", from simplest to most complex:
+- The unique Twilio snooze key is simply `MyPanic:tw1` (no hash)
+- The session index of a node monitor for "Node 1" would be `MyPanic:nm2_Node 1` (no hash)
+- The number of peers of "Node 1" running on "Chain 1" would be `n4_Node 1` (at hash `MyPanic:hash_bc1_Chain 1`)

+The namespace prefix (e.g. `MyPanic:`) serves to completely seperate the keys of two or more instances of PANIC that are using the same instance of Redis.
+As a result, these two instances can monitor happily in their own bubble of keys.

+Some keys are given an expiry time.
+Most notably, the Twilio snooze and alive reminder mute keys are set to expire after the selected time from the point of snoozing/muting.
+Note that it is not possible to expire a single key within a hash.
+This is why monitor-related keys (such as `nm2`), some of which are set to expire, were not set up to use a hash (e.g. `hash_bc1`).

 Instructions on how to set up and secure an instance of Redis can be found in the [installation guide](INSTALL_AND_RUN.md).

 Notes:

 - For a cleaner and correct execution of the alerter, the operator is encouraged to reset redis (clear all data) using the file `run_util_reset_redis.py` when the chain is either upgraded to a new chain, or in extreme cases when a rollback happens.
+- It is highly discouraged to manually manipulate the values that PANIC stores in Redis as this might cause unexpected behaviour and cause the alerter to send out false alerts.

+## MongoDB

+[MongoDB](https://www.mongodb.com/what-is-mongodb) is a general-purpose document-based database built for modern application developers.
+In the context of the alerter, MongoDB is used to persistently store alerts raised by the alerter, so that they can be viewed in real-time in the Web UI.

+Each alert stored in a MongoDB database has the following fields:

+- **Origin**: the name of the channel from where the alert is raised.
+- **Severity**: the severity of the alert.
+- **Message**: the alert message.
+- **Timestamp**: timestamp in UTC of when the alert was raised.

+Notes:

+- The Web UI assumes that the alerts are sorted recent-first, so the user is not encouraged to modify/add alerts in the MongoDB database himself.

 ## Complete List of Alerts

 A complete list of alerts will now be presented.
 These are grouped into sections so that they can be understood more easily.
 For each alert, the severity and whether it is configurable from the config files is also included.

+Note that for more advanced users, the alerts internal config file (`config/internal_config_alerts.ini`) also lists all possible alerts and allows users to disable specific alerts as discussed [here](./SETUP.md#advanced-configuration).

 ### Access to Nodes